Unit 2 - Practice Quiz

 C. "The additional funding was denied to the committee."

-D. "The additional funding which they had requested was denied from the committee."
+D. "The additional funding was denied the committee."

 49 Given the statement: "The system flagged whichever user exceeded the data limit."
 Which question elicits "whichever user exceeded the data limit" as the complete answer?